Skip to main content

 I have seen businesses try to roll out AI across five departments simultaneously.
 Customer service chatbots, automated marketing, AI-powered analytics, internal knowledge bases, and predictive sales tools, all at the same time.

 The result?
 Nothing gets done properly.
 The team gets overwhelmed, nobody is trained, and six months later the whole thing gets shelved.
+I have seen this pattern so many times it is practically a playbook for failure.

 Pick one process.
 Get it working.
 Learn from it.
 Then move on to the next.
 Small wins build momentum, and momentum is what actually drives long-term adoption.